 Any concern raised about possible child abuse should always be considered carefully.
-However, some things known to be features of the Ehlers-Danlos syndromes can look like injuries seen in physical abuse.
+However, some things known to be features of the Ehlers-Danlos syndromes and hypermobility spectrum disorders can look like injuries seen in physical abuse.
 Some things can appear very similar to symptoms or behavior that could be thought to be fabricated illness (fabricated illness).
-In addition it is absolutely understood that self-harm is common in children and adolescents in general and that this arises for a number of different reasons.
+In addition, it is absolutely understood that self-harm is common in children and adolescents in general and that this arises for a number of different reasons.
 Self-harm may be clear from the nature of the injury and a full assessment, and is not considered ‘child abuse’, but would itself identify the need for psycho-social and medical support dependent on the cause(s).

 Signs and Symptoms in Ehlers-Danlos Syndromes

 Signs of physical abuse include things like unexplained bruising, soft tissue injuries, and dislocations.
 These can also occur naturally to varying degrees in the different types of EDS, and to differing degrees between individuals with the same form of EDS.

 In conditions like osteogenesis imperfecta, osteoporosis, and some of the more rare types of EDS, fractures can occur either spontaneously or with apparently minimal trauma.
 However, there is no clear evidence that fractures occur in this way in infants.
 There is some evidence that ambulant children with Ehlers-Danlos syndromes may be at a higher risk of common fractures (e.g. wrist) due to falls (Rolfes et al.) (An Open Letter on Ehlers-Danlos Syndromes, Child Abuse, and Bone Fractures).